kjmesu/discourse-user-consent/README.md

 - Persists across sessions and devices
 - Can be configured to expire after a set number of days

+### Anonymous-to-Authenticated Migration

+When an anonymous user who has already consented logs into their account:
+- The plugin automatically detects the localStorage consent
+- Consent is seamlessly migrated to the database
+- localStorage is cleared after successful migration
+- User is not prompted to consent again

 ### Technical Details

 The plugin: